Start Your Season Off Right by Optimizing Planting

 - Remember to give your fields time between Anhydrous Ammonia application and planting.
 The standard rule of thumb is 6-7 days.

-- Corn does it’s best germinating at or above 50˚F. If your soil temps are in the high 40’s and rising, look at the 5-7 forecast before planting.
+- Corn does it’s best germinating at or above 50˚F as active growth slows or stops below that temperature.
+If your soil temps are in the high 40’s and rising, look at the 5-7 forecast before planting.
 If it looks to turn cooler and wet, consider waiting.

 - If a cool or cold rain is in the forecast for the next 12-36 hours, consider waiting.
-Corn begins to take up water during this time to begin germination and if that water is too cold it can cause a condition called imbibitional chilling.
-This can reduce stands and yield.
+Corn begins to take up water during this time to begin germination.
+If that water is too cold it can cause a condition called imbibitional chilling.
+Reduced stands occur because cold water can burst cell walls and lead to cell death.

 - Optimal seed trench depth for corn is 2.5”.
-This depth helps to buffer and protect it from large fluctuations in temperature and moisture aids in the correct development of nodal roots.
+This depth helps to buffer and protect it from large fluctuations in temperature and moisture and root development.
 You should not plant corn shallower than 2.0”.
+Nodal roots develop when triggered by light interception.
+Corn planted less than 2.0″ deep does not have enough space to develop correctly.
+This can lead to stunted plants and reduced stands.

 No one can wait to get finished with planting but make sure you don’t rush into a field that’s too wet.
 Side wall compaction reduces yield this season and deep compaction from machinery can impact yield for years.